 4.3.
-Will the hotel be able to continue operating upon completion of the entire insolvency process?
+Based on the procedure you selected in question 4.1, will the hotel be able to continue operating upon completion of the entire insolvency process?
 Please explain why, in your opinion, this would be the most likely outcome.
 Please note that the hotel may survive as a going concern either through continuation of its operations or through a sale as an operating whole.
-Going concern means that a business has the resources needed in order to continue to operate in the foreseeable future.
+Going concern means that a business has the resources and viability needed in order to continue to operate in the foreseeable future.

-Last Year This Year Response Comment Response Comment Yes, the hotel will The reorganization plan will be -Click to Select- continue operating as approved and the hotel keeps a going concern operating as a going concern.
+Last Year This Year Response Comment Response Comment Yes, the hotel will The reorganization plan will be -Click to Select- continue operating approved and the hotel keeps as a going concern operating as a going concern.

 4.4.
-How long will the entire insolvency process for Mirage take?
+Based on the procedure you selected in question 4.1, how long will the entire insolvency process take?
 Please provide the most likely estimate based on your experience.
 Please, indicate the main procedural steps required to complete the entire process and how much time each procedural step will take in practice.
 The time begins at the moment of Mirage's default and ends when BizBank is repaid all or some of the money owed to it.
 If the procedure is reorganization, the timeframe ends when the reorganization plan is approved.
 If the initial procedure is converted from one to another, please take into account the time of the second procedure as well.

 Last Year This Year

 Response Comment Response Comment

-32 months The reorganization procedure will approximately take 2.7 years in total.
-After Mirage's petition to initiate reorganization, it takes around 4 months for the court to review the case, proceed with inquiries to relevant parties to examine the grounds for months
+18 months The reorganization procedure months

+will approximately take 1.5 years

+in total.
+After Mirage's petition to

+initiate reorganization, it takes

+around 4 months for the court to

+review the case, proceed with

+inquiries to relevant parties to

+examine the grounds for

-business reorganization, order the
+business reorganization, order

-beginning of the reorganization
+the beginning of the

+reorganization proceeding and

-proceeding and appoint an official
+appoint an official receiver

-receiver overseeing the entire process.
+overseeing the entire process.

-Pursuant to Section 90/17, the Court
+Pursuant to Section 90/17, the

-would appoint the person who is
+Court would appoint the person

-nominated by Mirage as the plan
+who is nominated by Mirage as

-preparer if suitable, which could take
+the plan preparer if suitable,

-approximate 3 months.
-Creditors may
+which could take approximate 3 months.
+Creditors may file an

-file an application for repayment of
+application for repayment of

-debts for business reorganization within
+debts for business reorganization

-one month after the order of
+within one month after the order

-appointment of the plan preparer is
+of appointment of the plan

+preparer is published under

-published under Section 90/26.
-As
+Section 90/26.
+As specified in

-specified in Section 90/43, within 3
+Section 90/43, within 3 months

-months after the appointment, the plan
+after the appointment, the plan

 preparer is required to submit the

 reorganization plan to the official

 receiver and creditors.
+In

-In practice it will
+practice it will take around 1

-take around 1 to 2 years to prepare the
+years to prepare the creditor list,

-creditor list, draft and vote the plan
+draft and vote the plan taking

-taking consideration of all possible
+consideration of all possible

 objections and corresponding

 amendments to the plan.
-After the
+After

-reorganization plan is approved by
+the reorganization plan is

+approved by creditors and

-creditors and verified by the court, the
+verified by the court, the

-implementation of the plan may take
+implementation of the plan may

-additional 6 months or more until
+take additional 6 months or more

-BizBank is repaid some or all of the
+until BizBank is repaid some or

-money owed to it.
+Deced as all of the money owed to it. no o o de o

+experience and the same case months

+study assumptions, what can be the fastest time in

+practice to complete the applicable procedure? months

+• Based on your experience and the same case

+study assumptions, what can be the longest time in

+ete the applicable procedure?

+If there is a diffe rence between the fastest and

+longest time estin nate, what is the main reason

+behind the differen

+-